Analysis of Unitarity in Conformal Quantum Gravity: Classical conformal gravity at second order

 There is also an additional diffeomorphism-style gauge symmetry present in (\ref{SSOCG}), that comes about as part of the Stückelberg procedure, which compensates for the additional degrees of freedom in $A_\alpha$.
 This new symmetry acts on each of the fields as

 where $\zeta^\alpha(x)$ is an arbitrary vector field.

 The Stückelberg procedure performed here, the introduction of a new vector field and the associated compensating gauge symmetry, is equivalent to a change of phase space variables in the Hamiltonian picture.
-We have performed a Dirac-Bergmann analysis of the action (\ref{SSOCG}) after linearizing around flat space and found a total of 48 phase space variables with 18 irreducible first class constraints and no second class constraints.
+This change of variables yields a system of purely first class constraints whereas one finds that some second class constraints are present if $A_\alpha$ is not introduced.
+Indeed, we have performed a Dirac-Bergmann analysis of the action (\ref{SSOCG}) after linearizing around flat space and found a total of 48 phase space variables with 18 irreducible first class constraints and no second class constraints.
 Dirac's formula thus tells us that SOCG has a total of 6 physical degrees of freedom, just as expected from standard fourth order conformal gravity \cite{Riegert1984}.
 It is also important to point out that the classical equivalence between conformal gravity and SOCG is not effected by the Stückelberg procedure; one may still integrate $\Hab$ out of (\ref{SSOCG}) and arrive back at (\ref{SCG}).